ahsan-c0ding/3CardsOOP/README.md

   - **5** – Reverse order; next card must be less than 5.
   - **10** – Burns the pile.

-- Hand, blind, and seen-blind card logic.
+- ♠️ Hand, blind, and seen-blind card logic.
+- 🎨 Raylib-powered graphics for rendering cards, piles, and UI notifications
+- 🤖 Intelligent `BotPlayer` that plays valid moves based on game rules
-- Graphical card display using Raylib.
+- 🔊 Sound effects for card plays
-- Bot decision-making with a delay to simulate realism.
+- 🔔 Real-time on-screen notifications of bot moves

 ## 🎮 How to Play